leanghoun/leanghoun.github.io/docs/Micron/build-log.md

 ## Z Idlers

-The manual says to use M3x16 BHCS to secure the two printed parts together, but the kit didn't come with any.
-Additionally, even M3x12 BHCS poked out a bit far passed the nuts.
+According to the manual, M3x16 BHCS are used to secure the two printed parts together, but neither the DFH kit nor the West3D fasteners kit came with any.
+Additionally, even M3x12 BHCS poked out a bit far through the nuts.
 I opted to use M3x10 BHCS and they look perfect.

 *Update: hartk confirmed that they are intended to be M3x12 BHCS.*